OR WAIT 15 SECS

 "We are grateful to the subcommittee, and especially to Senators DeWine and Kohl, for their persistence and leadership on this critical issue," said MDMA Executive Director Mark Leahey.
 "MDMA stands ready to assist them in ensuring that hospital supply markets stay open, so that competition is restored, costs are reduced, and patients and caregivers get the products they need."

 The Medical Device Manufacturers Association (MDMA) seeks to improve the quality of patient care by encouraging the development of new medical technology and fostering the availability of innovative products in the marketplace.
-A national trade association based in
+A national trade association based in Washington, D.C., MDMA represents thousands of innovators and entrepreneurs in the medical device community, including over 200 members who develop and manufacture medical devices, diagnostic products and health care information systems.

 Source: Medical Device Manufacturers Association